Is a Venezuelan gang growing in the US? Colorado feels the threat.

 “The situation is under control,” Mayor Mike Johnston of Denver told 9News.
 “There is going to be no widespread gang activity in the city of Denver.”

-“It’s a serious incident but it’s not the entire city,” said Mayor Mike Coffman of Aurora.
+“It’s a serious incident, but it’s not the entire city,” said Mayor Mike Coffman of Aurora.
 His local police last month announced a task force focused on “violent crime impacting migrants and other communities.”

 Investigating the threat – and protecting victims

 There’s “very little data” – at least public and confirmed – on the group in the U.S. so far, says Professor Pyrooz.
-More research is needed, he says, on questions like: Is the gang formally franchising here, or simply appearing through migration?
+More research is needed, he says, on questions like, Is the gang formally franchising here, or simply appearing through migration?
 Are crimes gang-motivated or gang-related, by members acting solo?

 Homeland Security Investigations became aware of TdA in Colorado earlier this year, says Jeff Brannigan, who served as the deputy special agent in charge of HSI Denver until this month.